 His 2013-14 men's squad claimed the first "triple crown" in school history, bursting into the Sun Belt Conference by winning all three titles in the school's inaugural year.
 The cross country squad placed five runners among the top seven in the standings, while the indoor team smashed a 20-year-old record with 185 points in the championship.

-This past season, he collected three SBC Coach of the Year awards, giving him 25 league honors for his career.
 In 2013, he was recognized for his achievements by being the only coach named to the Southland Conference's All-Time Indoor Track & Field Honor Roll on both the men's and women's side.
 The list honored the greatest athletes and coaches in the league's first 50 years.

 Sauerhage's success began immediately, as his teams claimed league championships in women's indoor, men's indoor and men's outdoor track in his first season.
 The Mavericks followed that up by winning four conference titles (men's indoor, men's outdoor, women's indoor and women's cross country) in year two.

-In year three, Sauerhage accomplished something that had never been achieved in school history when he led the UTA women to the "triple crown," winning the cross country, indoor and outdoor conference championships.
+In year three, Sauerhage accomplished something that had never been achieved in school history when he led the UTA women to the triple crown, winning the cross country, indoor and outdoor conference championships.
 The Maverick women accomplished the feat a second time in 2001.

 Fast forward to the present and it is obvious that UTA's track and field success has been sustained.
 In 2012-13, Sauerhage led the Maverick men to the Western Athletic Conference cross country championship and league runner-up showings in men's indoor and women's outdoor track.
 In 2012, the men's indoor track team placed 26th in the nation, the third-best showing by any school without a Division I football program.